 If your doctor believes that your pregnancy is too risky to allow you to go through with it, may we humbly suggest you find another doctor, one who believes that life is not disposable and, ideally, one who has experience with high-risk pregnancies?

-Imagine this question on the lips of a non-abolitionist, status-quo proponent of the 19th century: If you, your fellow abolitionists, and The Abolitionist Society of Oklahoma object to all slavery without regard to circumstance, do you all have a plan to aid the freed slaves that will be left without income and livelihood upon their being forcibly released from the job they’ve known their entire lives?
+Imagine this question on the lips of a non-abolitionist, status-quo proponent of the 19th century: If you and your fellow abolitionists object to all slavery without regard to circumstance, do you all have a plan to aid the freed slaves that will be left without income and livelihood upon their being forcibly released from the job they’ve known their entire lives?

 On the other hand, we have just covered this question above – we favor medical intervention to optimise the survival of both the mother and her child.
 Further, we are realistic; living in the real world has risks.
 Driving a car, living on the coast, living in Tornado Alley, drinking Dr Pepper; all of these carry risks to life and limb and nobody’s next breath is guaranteed.
 We seek to protect all life as far as it is in our power and yet we will not be slowed or stopped by the fact that sometimes, despite all our medical technology and expertise, people die.
 Just because people sometimes get lost does not mean we should shrug in the face of kidnapping.

 The most recent annual report PP put out (from 09-10) can be found here.